Frequently Asked Questions

 - What should the transcript look like?

-The certifiers score based on the 30-45 minutes from when the session begins (after the coach states their information and the waiver is agreed upon by the client), until the 45 minute mark.
+The IAC® Examiners score based on the 30-45 minutes from when the session begins (after the coach states their information and the waiver is agreed upon by the client), until the 45 minute mark.

-The requirement is that the coach demonstrates the 9 IAC Coaching Masteries® within 30-45 minutes, so a recording less than 30 minutes is acceptable as long as this requirement is met.
+The requirement is that the coach demonstrates The Coaching Masteries ® within 30-45 minutes, so a recording less than 30 minutes is acceptable as long as this requirement is met.

 First, make sure you have read and meet the guidelines.
 One powerful tool for self-evaluating your readiness is to record as many of your sessions as you can, and review them yourself.
 This is a great tool for your continual improvement.
 The Masteries Note-Sheet, E-book, and feedback guide for scoring yourself will help you get more comfortable with assessing and improving your coaching.